Ubunfu/page-flipper/README.md

   * Type: `string`
   * Default: n/a
+* `AWS_REGION`: Only necessary if the site is running outside of AWS, and the site needs access to a resource within AWS, such as a DynamoDB-backed session store.
+Set this to the region in which those resources are located
+    * Type: `string`
+    * Default: n/a
+    * Example: `us-east-1`
+* `AWS_ACCESS_KEY_ID`: Only necessary if the site is running outside of AWS, and the site needs access to a resource within AWS, such as a DynamoDB-backed session store.
+Set this to the access key ID of the credentials that should be used to authenticate with AWS.
+    * Type: `string`
+    * Default: n/a
+* `AWS_SECRET_ACCESS_KEY`: Only necessary if the site is running outside of AWS, and the site needs access to a resource within AWS, such as a DynamoDB-backed session store.
+Set this to the secret access key of the credentials that should be used to authenticate with AWS.
+    * Type: `string`
+    * Default: n/a
 * `DB_CONNECT_STRING`: Connection string to the database, providing the scheme, username, password, hostname, port, and database name.
   * Type: `string`